 Here’s the result using a free image from Pixabay.

-The best feature of this app is that when you remove the background from a jpeg image, the app converts it to png, so the background is transparent.
+The app’s best feature is that when you remove the background from a jpeg image, the app converts it to png, so the background is transparent.

-If you use Canva, you can then drop your image onto another image to create a unique new image.
+If you use Canva, you can drop your image onto another image to create a unique new image.